thepigrammer/word-search-generator/README.md

 - Words must only contain alphabetical letters.
 Case does not matter when entering words, and all letters on the board will be uppercase.
 ---
 ### TECHNICAL DETAILS
 - The board is not stored as a 2-D array.
-Instead, it only uses two unsigned int variables for the length and height, so the board's dimensions could be as big as the max unsigned int value without any memory issues.
+Instead, it only uses two unsigned int variables for the length and height, so the board's dimensions could be as big as the max unsigned int value without any memory issues

 - Words are stored as individual letters using a hash table.
 Nodes contain a column number, row number, and letter.
 - When a word is entered, a direction is chosen.
 Then a spot is searched from one of 9 starting areas.
 The search will look at every possible spot for that direction until a spot is found or every possible spot was checked.
 This will repeat for every direction until the word is placed.
 - The searching functions are specific to each direction and will not check a potential spot unless the word could definitely fit on the board there.